rmoazed/Apple-Orchard-Yield-Modeling-ODEs/README.md

 Interpretation:

-- In agreeance with the positive equilibrium, the orchard is resilient to short-term environmental shocks
+- In agreement with the positive equilibrium, the orchard is resilient to short-term environmental shocks

 Graph Representation: